SERVIR/Bangladesh-Extreme-Weather-Alert/README.md

 - Test the application

 To confirm that all the variables are correct and the application is set up properly you will want to do a test run.
-To do this while in the bgd_lfa environment run the following.
+To do this while in the bgd_ewa environment run the following.

 ```shell
 python main.py